o2alexanderfedin/monotorrent-documentation/COMPLETE.md

 # MonoTorrent Documentation Project

-## Status: Initial Phase Complete
+## Status: Comprehensive Documentation Complete

-This document marks the completion of the initial phase of the MonoTorrent documentation project.
+This document marks the completion of the MonoTorrent documentation project.
+The documentation now provides a comprehensive reference for developers using the MonoTorrent library.

 ## Completed Deliverables